 The Country of Residence Survey forms the basis of the results of the monthly Overseas Travel Release.
 It collects information on the country of residence of visitors entering and leaving the Republic of Ireland through the ports and airports.
 However, travel by residents of Northern Ireland into or out of the Republic of Ireland or domestic travel within the Republic of Ireland is excluded.
 It is a voluntary survey where CSO enumerators interview a sample of passengers from selected flights and sailings inwards and outwards from Ireland.
-Passengers are interviewed at Dublin, Cork, Shannon, Kerry and Knock Airports as well as the ports at Rosslare, Ringaskiddy, Holyhead and Dublin Port.
+Passengers are interviewed at Dublin, Cork, Shannon, Kerry and Knock Airports as well as the ports at Rosslare, Ringaskiddy and Dublin Port.
+Surveys are also conducted on behalf of the CSO at Holyhead Port by the UK's Office for National Statistics.
 Data is collected on a daily basis and results are usually published within 28 days of end of the reference period.
-The sample size, for example, for January 2018 was just over 37,900 passengers.
+The sample size, for example, for April 2019 was just over 40,900 passengers.
 The survey population is the number of passengers on each incoming and outgoing airline and ferry route to/from Ireland.
 This information is supplied to the CSO by each airport authority and ferry company on a monthly basis.
 The principal outputs are the number of overseas trips by Irish residents and the number of overseas trips to Ireland by country of residence.
-It is one of several CSO surveys conducted to comply with the requirements of Regulation (EU) No 692/2011 Of The European Parliament And Of The Council of 6 July 2011 concerning European statistics on tourism and repealing Council Directive 95/57/EC .
-The data is also used extensively by all tourism agencies (e.g. Failte Ireland, Tourism Ireland), the National Accounts and Balance of Payments Divisions within the CSO, academia and the general public.
+It is one of several CSO surveys conducted to comply with the requirements of Regulation (EU) No 692/2011 Of The European Parliament And Of The Council of 6 July 2011 concerning European statistics on tourism and repealing Council Directive 95/57/EC .The data is also used extensively by all tourism agencies (e.g. Failte Ireland, Tourism Ireland), the National Accounts and Balance of Payments Divisions within the CSO, academia and the general public.